aws-solutions-library-samples/automated-forensic-orchestrator-for-amazon-ec2/README.md

 }
 ```
 where ami-0b6c020bf93af9ce1 is the base image AMI for RHEL8, you need a RedHat subscription to do that. see more on https://www.redhat.com/en/store/linux-platforms
-4. the stepfunction will take care of the symbol building process, once it's done the forensic solution will be able to support RHEL8
+4. The stepfunction will take care of the symbol building process, once it's done the forensic stack will be able to support RHEL8

 ## Useful commands